 As an adjective, lay initially meant "non-clerical," thus a layman or layperson was someone who was not part of the clergy or had a profession that was not religion.
 Layman evolved to refer to a person who was uneducated or non-professional, and it eventually evolved to refer to regular people who are not experts or professionals in a field.

 Layman’s vs. Laymans vs. Laymen’s

 Layman’s terms is the proper spelling of the phrase.
 Remember that it’s layman singular, not laymen.
 Imagine a single, regular man who doesn’t know the lingo, and you’ll use the expression correctly.

 Keep in mind that it is the possessive layman’s because you are speaking in the words of a layperson.
 Laymans is incorrect, as the plural of layman is laymen.

 How To Use ‘Layman’s Terms’ in a Sentence

-You will almost always see the expression layman’s terms used with the preposition in or the verb using.
-When you use it, you should say “in layman’s terms” or “using layman’s terms.”
-You can use this phrase at the beginning of a sentence, at the end, or anywhere in the middle:
+You will almost always see layman’s terms preceded by the preposition in or the verb using.
+You can use this phrase at the beginning of a sentence, at the end or anywhere in the middle.